upenn-cis-4120/WHISK/README.md

-# CIS 4120 Assignment 1
+# CIS 4120 Assignment 4

-Creating a frontend only weather app using Vite + React.
+First prototype of Whisk, a web app that creates potluck experiences for college students.

 ## Getting Started